leopiresgoss/second-capstone-project/README.md

  `npm start`   - on the root directory of the project to start the project

 ### API Used
 The series data used in this project is from TV Maze API.
-For more info use this link:  https://www.tvmaze.com/api
+For more info use this [link](https://www.tvmaze.com/api)

 The comments and likes are stored at the Involvement API.
-For more information follow this link: https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270
+For more information follow this [link](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270)

 ## Authors